politie/grumpyoldman/README.md

 ### ContinuousIntegration

 This folder contains a parent pom that describes a continuous integration process.
 The idea is that you define a git trigger that starts a Jenkins pipeline.
 That pipeline builds, tests and deploys both a java artifact and a debian package.
-The debian servers hosting the java artifact use Nexus as well as deb repository.
+The debian servers hosting the java artifact use Nexus as deb repository.
 A simple apt-get update suffices for the automatic deployment.

 ### TwitterConnector